novikoffav/herbua-wp-custom/README.md

 ## WP All Export
 WP All Export is used for exporting data.
 We do not ship real exports in this repo.
 However, it is  used to generate the link for the 'Download CSV' button on the main archive page.
-Document your export templates/mappings in `config/notes.md` if needed.
+To set up the download link, go to archive-collector.php file in a child theme (the place for link is indicated within the provided file).

 ## Notes on data & privacy
 Do not commit: